cblte/cbrueggenolte-de/src/pages/now.md

 ## Getting fit

-Since last September, we have a Running Pad at home and I am doing well in terms of fitness.
-As well as trying to run at least 20 km each week, I can fold it and also move it under my desk and walk while I work.
-It was one of the best decisions we made at the end of last year.
+Since last September,
+I've been focusing on staying active and improving my fitness.
+I try to walk regularly and incorporate movement into my workday, making the most of flexible workout options at home.
+It has definitely been one of the best decisions I've made recently.

 ## What I am reading